-- 1. Member States shall provide for an exception or limitation to the reproduction and the making available rights provided for in Article 2 and 3 of Directive 2001/29/EC respectively to ensure that the organisations referred to in Article 1(1) are permitted to use orphan works contained in their collections in the following ways: - (a) by making the orphan work available, within the meaning of Article 3 of Directive 2001/29/EC; - (b) by acts of reproduction, within the meaning of Article 2 of Directive 2001/29/EC, for the purposes of digitization, making available, indexing, cataloguing, preservation or restoration.
+- 1. Member States shall provide for an exception or limitation to the reproduction and the making available rights provided for in Articles 2 and 3 of Directive 2001/29/EC respectively to ensure that the organisations referred to in Article 1(1) are permitted to use orphan works contained in their collections in the following ways: - (a) by making the orphan work available, within the meaning of Article 3 of Directive 2001/29/EC; - (b) by acts of reproduction, within the meaning of Article 2 of Directive 2001/29/EC, for the purposes of digitization, making available, indexing, cataloguing, preservation or restoration. - 2.
+The organisations referred to in Article 1(1) shall use an orphan work in accordance with paragraph 1 only in order to achieve aims related to their public interest mission, notably preservation, restoration and the provision of cultural and educational access to works and phonograms contained in their collection.
+Such organisations may generate revenues in the course of such uses, for the exclusive purpose of covering their costs of digitising and making available orphan works.

-- 2. The organisations referred to in Article 1(1) may only use an orphan work in accordance with paragraph 1 in order to achieve aims related to their public interest missions, notably preservation, restoration and the provision of cultural and educational access to works and phonograms contained in their collections.[...] - 3.
-This Directive is without prejudice to the freedom of contract of such organisations in the pursuit of their public interest missions, in particular to public-private partnership agreements. - 4.
-Member States shall ensure that the organisations referred to in Article 1(1) indicate the name of the identified authors and other rightholders in any use of an orphan work. - 5.
+- 2a.
+Member States shall ensure that the organisations referred to in Article 1(1) indicate the name of identified authors and other rightholders in any use of an orphan work. - 3.
+This Directive is without prejudice to the freedom of contract of such organisations in the pursuit of their public interest missions, particularly public-private partnership agreements. - 4a.
 Member States shall provide that a fair compensation is due to rightholders that put an end to the orphan status of their works and other protected subject matter for the use that has been made by the organisations referred to in Article 1(1) of such works and other protected subject matter in accordance with paragraph 1.
+Member States shall be free to determine the circumstances under which the payment of such compensation may be organised.
+The level of that compensation shall be determined, within the limits imposed by European Union law, by the law of the Member State in which the organisation which uses the orphan work in question is established.